MikeiLL/mz-mindbody-api/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 2.1.0 =
+Display multiple locations on same calendar with SELECT to filter.
+New shortcode to show calendar with specified class types.

 = 2.0.0 =
 New jQuery filter, grid mode schedule view, configurable event cycle duration,